Anushree444/Nishk-Task1/README.md

 All projects include Arduino code and working Tinkercad Circuits simulations.
-**Simulations & Code:** See the .ino files uploaded for full source and designs.
+**Simulations & Code:** See the .ino files uploaded for full source and circuit-design summary uplaoded for designs.